Why You Should Dust Off Your Old Camera

 Using My Fujifilm X-Pro1 Again

-As a camera reviewer, I am often caught in a battle of what to review next.
+As a camera reviewer, I constantly consider what to review next.
 What is the latest and greatest piece of photography gear out there?
 What sparks my interest?
 How do I get my hands on this gear?
-At times this is exciting but often it is also daunting with a perpetual cycle of getting new stuff.
+At times, this is exciting, but it is also daunting, with a perpetual cycle of getting new stuff.

 I know many photographers go through these motions, especially during the slow times of the year.
-While you wait to book gigs in the spring and summer months or when you plan for travel we inevitably start looking for ways to update our photography kits.
+While you wait to book gigs in the spring and summer or when you plan to travel, we inevitably start looking for ways to update our photography kits.

 Car under covers on a gloomy spring day in Vancouver